Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 <ins>**Discussion:**</ins>

-The utilization of a fifth-order polynomial, such as the 3-4-5 interpolating polynomial, enables the generation of smooth and continuous trajectories for Delta robots.
-By incorporating higher-order terms, this polynomial minimizes abrupt changes in position, velocity, and acceleration during the interpolation process.
-While the 3-4-5 interpolating polynomial offers desirable smoothness and continuity, it is important to note its limitations.
 One significant drawback is the lack of explicit constraints on jerk, which refers to the rate of change of acceleration.
 The absence of jerk constraints can result in undesirable mechanical stress and instability, particularly at the start and end points of the trajectory where jerk values may be unbounded.
-As a result, caution must be exercised when applying the 3-4-5 interpolating polynomial in DPR applications, as uncontrolled jerk may affect the overall performance and quality of robot operations.

 The code can be found in the [path planning file](https://github.com/ArthasMenethil-A/Delta-Robot-Trajectory-Planning/blob/main/python/path_planning_ptp.py) in the function `point_to_point_345`

 #### 2.1.2 - 4-5-6-7 Interpolating Polynomial
 ------